JeffreyYoung34/ME396_Lighting_Talk_Demo/README.md

 from google.colab import drive drive.mount('/content/drive')

-and add in the local path to the data chinese characters data set in this line YOUR_PATH = /home/user/custom_user_demo_dir/chineseMNIST.csv dfdigit = pd.read_csv('YOUR_PATH')
+and add in the local path to the data chinese characters data set in this line
+$ dfdigit = pd.read_csv('YOUR_PATH') $
+where YOUR_PATH is the custom path to the data set, e.g YOUR_PATH = /home/user/custom_user_demo_dir/chineseMNIST.csv